Train to teach with the Grand Union Training Partnership

 What do we do?

-We aim to give trainees, whom we refer to as Associate Teachers, as much practical experience of working in our schools as possible.
-Each Associate Teacher’s work and programme of study is supervised by a Mentor who will take a close interest in your development as a teacher and colleague.
+We aim to give trainees as much practical experience of working in our schools as possible.
+Each trainees' work and programme of study is supervised by a Mentor who will take a close interest in your development as a teacher and colleague.
 This part of the course is complemented by a general professional studies programme provided in co-operation with The University of Leicester.

 What is our aim?

 Our overall aim is to produce reflective professionals who are confident in applying for and starting their first jobs as school teachers.
 Traditionally, over half of our trainees take up their first teaching posts in the scheme's partnership schools.
 At the end of the course, our trainees qualify with Qualified-Teacher Status (QTS) and a Post-Graduate Certificate in Education (PGCE) which also carries it with it Master’s Credits (and can be topped up with further modules to equate to a Master’s Degree).